bradyhouse/house/fiddles/javac/fiddle-0000-Template/README.md

 ### Description

-C fiddle template test.
+JavaC fiddle template test.
 This is a smoke test of the [fiddle.sh](../../scripts/fiddle.sh) script to verify that it supports create/delete/refactor/list functionality for "c" based POC's aka fiddles.
 This is only a test.

 ### Tags

-gcc, c
+javac, java